DuncanMC/SwiftPerformanceBenchmark/README.md

 This is a hybrid Swift/Objective-C project for Mac OS.

+It was written as a performance benchmark to compare Swift and OBjective-C in a memory and compute-intensive task.

 It calculates large arrays of prime numbers in both languages and tracks the amount of time required for both.

+For the Swift test, you can choose to use either an Array object or an Array<UInt32>

+For the Objective-C test, you can choose between NSArrays or C arrays.

 It demonstrates a number of different techniques: